Know Yourself Better: Diverse Object-Related Features Improve Open Set Recognition: Method

+Supervised contrastive learning (SupCon)~\cite{khosla2020supervised} extends self-supervised contrastive learning~\cite{chen2020simple} to the supervised setting.
+In SupCon, positive pairs are formed not only by the original and augmented views of an anchor sample, but also by samples from the same class.
+In contrast, samples belonging to different classes are treated as negative pairs.
+The corresponding contrastive loss is defined in Equation~\eqref{equ-contra-loss}:

-For the representation of an anchor sample, $\textbf{z}_i$, that indexed by $i$, $P(i)$ stands for the index set of all its positive pairs, $\textbf{z}_{p}$, whereas $N(i)$ is for the negative pairs.
-And $A(i)$ refers to the index set of all the samples, i.e., $A(i) = P(i) \bigcup N(i)$.
-The temperature $\tau$ is a hyperparameter that scales the cosine similarities between the positive and negative pairs and affects the feature learning processes, which will be studied in detail later.
+In Equation~\eqref{equ-contra-loss}, $\mathbf{z}_i$ denotes the representation of the anchor sample indexed by $i$.
+The set $P(i)$ contains the indices of all positive samples associated with the anchor, represented by $\mathbf{z}_p$, while $N(i)$ denotes the set of negative samples.
+The set $A(i)$ includes all samples except the anchor itself, i.e., $A(i) = P(i) \cup N(i)$.
+The temperature parameter rescales pairwise similarities and consequently alters the distribution of gradients over positive and negative pairs, thereby changing the optimization emphasis on hard and easy samples.